These principles are about the model behind the vocabulary.

 - The model must also work on the Knowledge, Plan and Observation levels, where the objects on each level are linked appropriately to the other levels.

-- The model must support systems where all the contributors can get shares of the outcome to allocate as they wish.
-In other words, a group can choose to introduce various monetary currencies into their flows but can also do all the coordination and accounting without introducing such artifacts.
+- The model must support systems where all the people involved can get shares of the outcome to allocate as they wish.
+The shared outcome could be resources produced by the contributors, like food, or it could be income (reciprocal resources exchanged for resources produced).
+A group can choose to introduce various monetary currencies into their flows but can also do all the coordination and accounting without introducing such artifacts.